 Yet, too often agile product teams jump into a project without nailing down a vision and strategy for their product.
-Roman Pichler, project management expert and author of Agile Product Management with Scrum: Creating Products that Customers Love, explained it like this:
+Agile Product Management with Scrum: Creating Products that Customers Love, explained it like this:

 “Without a shared vision and an effective strategy, people are likely to pull in different directions, and the chances of creating a successful product are slim.
 While vision and strategy are key, describing them can be challenging.”